tecla5/red-ui/Readme.md

 ```

 Then assemble the components, bottom up and assemble the top level components in the `red-ui-app` package for a full static page.

+## Modern Custom Elements (ie. Web components)

+The Custom Elements will be designed using [lit-html-element](https://www.npmjs.com/package/lit-html-element), by Google (Polymer team).

+## Using Custom elements with Vue

+To use the Custom Elements with Vue, see the guide: [How to integrate vue with  web components](https://alligator.io/vuejs/vue-integrate-web-components/)

+For a quick guide to writing modern Custom Elements (aka.
+Web components), see [this guide](https://alligator.io/web-components/your-first-custom-element/)

 ## Lerna project